-I learned about this browser by stumbling upon various apps on Google’s App store. that time, I didn’t use as much and just kept it as like that in my phone.
+I learned about this browser by stumbling upon various apps on Google’s App Store that time, I didn’t use it as much and just kept it as like that on my phone.
 But recently my co-worker told me about this browser and I was like… Yeah.. let’s try it and see what’s the fuss about.

 Experience after 24 hours [Exclusive]

 So, after 24 hours I am writing this section, and believe me I just love the way how I surfed the internet for the last 24 hours.